ctfs/resources/tools/README.md

-#Tools
+# Tools

-All tools used through different topics should be detailed in this directory.
+All tools used in examples of different topics are detailed here.